 - Wine Bottles and Corks: You’ll need lots of clean wine bottles and wine bottle corks so you can put your finished wine into bottles and seal them for storage and later consumption!
 You can get by with using mushroom corks, but if you want to use a standard wine bottle cork you will need a wine bottle corker to press them into the wine bottle.

 - Cleaners/Sanitizers: Keeping your wine making equipment free of contaminants is important.
 Residual amounts of mold or bacteria can potentially grow and spoil a wine.
 This is why you should sanitize any equipment that come into contact with the wine.
-Cleaners such as Basic A or CleanPro SDH work will for this purpose.
+Cleaners such as Basic A work will for this purpose.

 There are plenty of pieces of home winemaking equipment that we didn’t mention that could also help you in your craft, though acquiring what’s on the list above will allow you to get off on the right foot and create a fantastic homemade wine!